M66B/FairEmail/FAQ.md

 The list of contacts is sorted on number of times contacted and the last time contacted.

-Local contacts will be used for auto completion only when no contacts permission has been granted to FairEmail.
+By default only names and addresses to whom you send messages to will be recorded.
-You can revoke contacts permission in the Android app settings.
+You can change this in the send settings.

 <br />